100 Mile House Timber Supply Area

 When a CFA is issued, the TSA’s AAC is adjusted to reflect the land removed from it, per the Allowable Annual Cut Administration Regulation.
 This resulted in a reduction of 51,998 cubic metres.
 From then until the next determination, it will be 967,805 cubic metres, of which no more than 477,707 cubic metres are attributable to live trees.

-Feedback is welcome on any issues related to the timber supply review for the 100 Mile House TSA.
-Public input is vital to the timber supply review process.
+Feedback is welcome on any issue related to the timber supply review (TSR) for the 100 Mile House TSA.
+Public input is a vital part of the timber supply review process.